imperfectlink/KeyboardRenderKit/docs/source/kle2krk.rst

 `Keyboard Layout Editor Example <http://www.keyboard-layout-editor.com/#/gists/f7528ebe1348daab7abc45bc2f662c8a>`_

 This layout is the testing ground for KLE to KRK translation and loads into KRK and serves as good reference.
 If you haven't started your layout yet, this is a good place to begin.
+It may look familiar and that is because it is the layout that is used for keycap UV and textures in KRK.